 - the date when the redundancies would take effect; or

-- a copy of the report submitted to the Labour Commissioner where the termination of employment affects five or more employees.
+- a copy of the letter of approval submitted to the Labour Commissioner, sanctioning the redundancies where the termination of employment affects five or more employees.

-6. The exemption extends to all lump payments, as defined in Section 7(c) of the Income Tax Order being a result of redundancy or normal retirement (including early retirement) or medical grounds.
+6. The exemption extends to all lump payments, as defined in Section 7(c) of the Income Tax Order being a result of redundancy or normal retirement (including early retirement) or retirement on medical grounds.

 7. These provisions are applied to income received and accrued to the employee